-A thin plastic disc holder that allows a CD, DVD, Blu-ray or other disc to be inserted into the computer.
+A tray is a thin plastic disc holder that allows a CD, DVD, Blu-ray or other disc to be inserted into the computer.
 In the first picture to the right, is an example of what the traditional CD-ROM tray looks like in a desktop computer.
 To eject this tray from the CD-ROM drive press the eject button on the front of the computer.
 To put the tray back into the computer just push the front of the CD-ROM tray and it will automatically go back into the CD-ROM drive.

 Other types of CD-ROM